nutrition February 14, 2026

 For losing weight: During a calorie deficit, protein needs increase because your body is more likely to break down muscle for energy.
 Aim for 0.8-1.0 grams per pound to preserve muscle while losing fat.

-A 2025 meta-analysis published in the British Journal of Sports Medicine confirmed that protein intake above 1.0 gram per pound showed no additional muscle-building benefit in the vast majority of people.
-You’re literally just giving your kidneys extra work.
+Notice what none of these ranges include?
+200+ grams per day for a 160-pound person.
+A 2024 meta-analysis published in the British Journal of Sports Medicine confirmed that protein intake above 1.0 gram per pound showed absolutely no additional muscle-building benefit for 95% of people.

 The Problem with Too Much Protein